SumonPaul18/connect-nfs-dockerhost/Mapping-NFS-Docker.md

 ### Docker and NFS Storage
-If we want to use NFS Stoarge with Docker Container.
+#### If we want to use NFS Stoarge with Docker Container.<br>
+We have already Create and Configured NFS Server on a another Ubuntu Machine <br>
 We need to 1st create directory and change owner for NFS Share from <b>NFS Server</b>
 - <b>From NFS Server</b></br>
 Create a Directory for NFS Share
 ####